M.S.N. - Nursing Administration and Management

 - Completed application for the Graduate School at UTEP.

-- A Bachelors of Science in Nursing degree from an accredited college or university in the United States or equivalent education at a foreign institution.
+- A Bachelor of Science in Nursing degree from an accredited college or university in the United States or equivalent education at a foreign institution.

 - A satisfactory score on TOEFL as defined by the Graduate School for International applicants whose first language is not English or who have not completed a university degree in the U.S.